ScottLogic/blog/_posts/2025-07-11-agile-powered-empowerment.markdown

 Self-organising agile teams are regularly given limited freedoms to trial two-way door ideas at their behest such as allocation of work, code base changes, meeting scheduling, etc. However, I think more can be done to redistribute decision-making to the teams who are directly doing the work.
 In my experience empowering teams to more autonomously employ low-risk, low-cost, creative solutions to two-way door decisions can result in spectacular wins.

-**Low risk**, not to be confused with risk free.
+Low risk - not to be confused with risk free.
 “Controlled experimentation” might be a less succinct but more accurate description.
 Betting small, learning quickly and iterating.
 Failure is inevitable, but big losses are not.
 If an idea works, keep it, if it doesn’t, it’s a small loss resulting in valuable learning.
 For example, sampling using only select few customers, or a small quirky marketing campaign.

-**Low cost**, exactly as described.
+Low cost - exactly as described.
 Often, the cost of speculation around an idea in meetings can far exceed the cost of simply testing it.
 Real innovation often comes from acting quickly and learning from actual data, rather than from discussing what might work.

-**Creative**, not to be confused with simply coming up with more ideas.
+Creative - not to be confused with simply coming up with more ideas.
 It starts with fostering an environment where open collaboration and the free exchange of ideas are actively encouraged and supported.
 Then focusing on the art of reframing problems in interesting ways, often with a focus on psychological insight, envisioning perception-driven solutions that tap into how people experience or interpret situations.
 Thinking differently, harnessing chaos with purpose.
 Solving with imagination, not just engineering.
 It’s driving a bulldozer through assumptions and building a castle from the rubble.
 Acknowledging the simplest ideas can have the biggest impact e.g.

   + Having passengers walk further to baggage claim, so bags arrive just as they do.
   + Making time to simplify user flows through software, or removing valueless features, rather than defaulting to always adding new functionality.